Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter8.md

 The questions came faster and more absurd, and Lin felt her anxiety climb toward panic as she realized that the entire Academy was apparently expecting her to have answers to impossible questions about magic she barely understood herself.

 "I don't know!" she finally burst out, standing up in the wagon seat with her arms raised.
-"I don't know how I did it, I don't know what the political implications are, I don't know if vegetables can vote, and I definitely don't know if they should pay taxes!"
+"I reached through the laylines to connect with the spirits dwelling there, and asked if any of them wanted to partner with the turnips to create something new.
+But I don't know what the political implications are, I don't know if vegetables can vote, and I definitely don't know if they should pay taxes!"

 The crowd fell silent for a moment, staring at her with expressions that ranged from disappointment to fascination to—from a few of the more academically minded students—obvious relief that she wasn't claiming to have all the answers to unprecedented magical phenomena.

-Then someone in the back called out, "But you're going to figure it out, right?"
+Then someone in the back called out, "But you're going to figure out the rest, right?"

-And somehow, despite her panic and confusion and complete lack of theoretical framework, Lin found herself grinning.
+And somehow, despite her uncertainty about the broader implications and complete lack of political expertise, Lin found herself grinning.
 "Absolutely.
-But I'm going to need help, because apparently I have no idea what I'm doing."
+But I'm going to need help, because apparently consciousness awakening is just the beginning of the questions, not the end."

 The crowd burst into enthusiastic cheering, and Lin felt the warm feeling in her chest pulse stronger.
 Around them, the Academy courtyard seemed to settle into an atmosphere of excitement rather than chaos—students were still eager and curious, but the air itself felt warmer and more welcoming, and the edge of demand had softened into something more like shared adventure around a beloved hearth.